Kuldiga Castle: Palace of the Dukes of Courland

 Jacob's son Frederick Casimir Kettler, who became the duke after his father's death 1681, also stayed at Kuldīga Castle every year.
-On 12 July 1691, Kuldīga received the Duke Frederick Casimir Kettler and his new wife, Brandenburg, Princess Elizabeth Sofia.
+On 12 July, 1691, Kuldīga received the Duke Frederick Casimir Kettler and his new wife, Brandenburg, Princess Elizabeth Sofia.
 Before that, wallpapers were procured for the as yet unpainted castle premises, which the townspeople brought back from Turlava in 5 large carts.

-Duke Frederick Casimir visited Kuldiga Castle every year, although not always for a long time.
+Duke Frederick Casimir visited Kuldīga Castle every year, although not always for a long time.
 He stayed here the longest in the winter of 1693, when the construction of the zoo was completed, and in the summer of 1695, when the castle underwent major repairs.

 On May 4, 1693, the duke ordered the repair of the bridges and walls of Kuldīga Castle damaged by the floods.